marshally/resume/resume.md

 Scalability and Distributed Systems Engineer for *Words with Friends*, the iPhone's most downloaded game of all time.
 With a small, scrappy team, we averaged more than 1MM happy daily players per server engineer.

 * Feature development and day-to-day support of massive `Ruby on Rails` infrastructure.
 3rd parties such as appdata.com estimated *With Friends* franchise to support 12.3 million DAU / 29.7 million MAU.
-* Lead a project to replace a sharded `MySQL` datastore with `Membase`, while accepting 3,000 database writes per second.
+* Lead a project to replace a sharded `MySQL` datastore with `Membase`, while accepting 3,000 database writes per second during the replacement period.
 * Created Leadership Skills Training program to help talented individual contributors grow into successful game directors.
 * Key contributor to New Product Lifecycle spec, which guided our process for developing "great ideas" into live *With Friends* games.